esonkcoc/SE-Basics/git_notes.md

     `cd /path/to/directory/for/inspection`
     `git rev-parse --is-inside-work-tree`

 Here, 'git' is the command, 'rev-parse' is the subcommand that parses and inspects aspects of Git, and ` --is-inside-work-tree` flags to check if you are inside a Git repo.
 If you are, output to **terminal** will be`True`, if not, there will be no output or an error.
 Alternatively, issuing the command `ls -a` will output a list of all files within the ***working*** **directory**, you can then look for the presence of a .git file.
+The command `rm -rf .git` will force remove the repo and all its contents.

 Config the name and e-mail address associates with your Git setup, and thus all comprising repos and objects, by executing the commands: